kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

   Normal  Successful       22m   KubeDB Enterprise Operator  MySQLOpsRequestDefinition: myops-vertical, Resumed for MySQL: demo/my-group
 ```

-Now, we are going to verify whether the resources of the server nodes have updated to meet up the desire state, Let's check,
+Now, we are going to verify whether the resources of the members of the cluster have updated to meet up the desire state, Let's check,

 ```console
 $ kubectl get pod -n demo my-group-0 -o json | jq '.spec.containers[].resources'